 To meet the $4,000 spending requirement for the Chase Sapphire card, we’d needed to average $1,300 spending per month.
 That is below our normal monthly credit card spending.
 We always put our spending on the same card to keep things simple.
 We bought a car seat one month and it also helped that Costco started accepting Visa around that time.

-Once we spent over the $4,000 limit on the Chase Sapphire, we completely stopped and switched to use the United MilagePlus card.
+Once we spent over the $4,000 limit on the Chase Sapphire, we switched to use the United MilagePlus card.

 Spending $2,000 on the United MilagePlus in three months was easy.